Talent for Tolerance Hunt Competition & Skills: A national anti-bullying Initiative. (FREE PARTICIPATION BY REGISTERED SCHOOLS)

 - Strengthen School Communities: Provide an opportunity for students from different schools to connect, share their talents, and build positive relationships based on mutual respect.

-Logistics: Talent for Tolerance Project Competition
+Logistics: Talent for Tolerance & Skills Project Competition

 Project Goal: To foster widespread participation and ensure equitable competition in the "Talent for Tolerance" initiative.